-The faculty in the Department of Marine Biology have developed an exciting curriculum of graduate classes, but students can also choose courses offered by other TAMUG departments or on the main campus, especially if offered with a distance education (DE) option.
-Please note that the MARB is not a DE program.
-Therefore, no student can have more than 50% of their hours coded as DE.
+The faculty in the Department of Marine Biology have developed an exciting curriculum of graduate classes, but students can also choose courses offered by other TAMUG departments or on the main campus.

 The goal of the graduate program is to attract high-quality students interested in one or a combination of the subdisciplines of marine biology who wish to pursue careers in higher education, government, or private industry.
 The principal strengths of this marine biology program lie in the international recognition, scholarly productivity, and extramural funding of its diverse faculty, as well as its strategic location on the Gulf of Mexico.